rfc-st/humble/README.md

-  -h, --help              show this help message and exit -a                      show statistics of the performed analysis (will be global if '-u URL' is omitted) -b                      show a brief analysis (if omitted, a detailed one will be shown) -e [PATH]               show TLS/SSL checks; requires the PATH of testssl.sh (https://testssl.sh/) and Unix (for now!)
+  -h, --help              show this help message and exit -a                      show statistics of the performed analysis (will be global if '-u URL' is omitted) -b                      show a brief analysis (if omitted, a detailed one will be shown) -df                     do not follow redirects (if omitted, the last redirection will be the one analyzed) -e [PATH]               show TLS/SSL checks; requires the PATH of testssl.sh (https://testssl.sh/) and Unix (for now!)
   -f [TERM]               show fingerprint statistics (will be the Top 20 if "TERM", e.g. "Google", is omitted) -g                      show guidelines for securing popular web servers/services